The Regimen

 Mushrooms were considered by the early Roman and Egyptian civilizations as the food of the gods.
 In many cultures, they were reserved for rulers only.
 Chinese emperors ate them by the armload to increase longevity and remain forever young.
 They were considered aphrodisiacs in ancient Japanese courts and have been prized for their medicinal properties since the beginnings of civilization.

-Modern research has shown mushrooms to be beneficial in treating cancer, fighting infections, controlling diabetes, lowering cholesterol and blood pressure, and helping to prevent dementia and Alzheimer’s.
+Modern research has shown mushrooms to be beneficial in fighting infections, controlling diabetes, lowering cholesterol and blood pressure, and possibly helping to prevent dementia and Alzheimer’s.

 All of that is reason enough to eat more mushrooms.
 But here’s a delicious bonus: these mostly unattractive fungi do a beautiful job of enhancing the health of your skin and protecting it from aging.

-Potent in antioxidants, anti-inflammatory, antibacterial, antiviral, and antifungal properties.
-Rich in protein, amino acids, vitamins, and minerals to help strengthen skin structure and tone.
+Mushrooms are potent in antioxidants, anti-inflammatory, antibacterial, antiviral, and antifungal properties.
+They are also rich in protein, amino acids, vitamins, and minerals to help strengthen skin structure and tone.
 Excellent sources of AGEs-reducing beta-glucan polysaccharides and selenium to counter oxidative stress.
 Effective in reducing glucose levels.

 Mushrooms are the only source of vitamin D in the produce aisle and one of the few non-fortified food sources of this important nutrient that aids in healthy cell proliferation and reduced inflammation.